PREVIEW-Investors look to upcoming U.S. earnings for a view into 2021

 "That's important for a market anxious to turn the corner," after a tough year, she said.

-(Reporting by Caroline Valetkevitch; additional reporting by Lewis Krauskopf; Editing by Alden Bentley and Cynthia Osterman)
+(Reporting by Caroline Valetkevitch; additional reporting by Lewis Krauskopf; Editing by Alden Bentley, Cynthia Osterman and David Gregorio)

 ((caroline.valetkevitch@thomsonreuters.com; +1 646 223 6393; Reuters Messaging: caroline.valetkevitch.thomsonreuters.com@reuters.net))